 I studied Rebecca and concluded she was exhausted.
 I asked her in a very firm tone, "Rebecca have you been drinking?"
 Rebecca answered, "I swear to God mom, I have not been drinking!"
 Daniel countered her statement by saying, "Mom I know about these things, believe me, Rebecca is drunk!"
 I told Daniel that Rebecca would not lie to me and that I chose to believe her (Rebecca wasn't the only one prone to being naive.)
 In retrospect, she wasn't lying; She wasn't drinking, she was stoned!

-I was always very thankful that Rebecca liked going to the Church and the Youth Group.
+I was always very thankful that Rebecca liked going to Church and Youth Group.
 There were some great kids in that group.
 Rebecca loved to attend their activities and meetings.

 Rebecca's best friend was a year older than her.
 Tami was an all around good girl who had a lot of common sense.
 I know God brought Tami into Rebecca's life as a result of a specific prayer I had prayed before we moved right across the street from her.